Physical Therapist Salary USA 2026: Complete Guide

 3. Neurological Physical Therapist $95,000 – $125,000

 Why: Specialized expertise in stroke and neurological conditions.
-Growing patient population.
+Growing populations.
 Demand exceeds supply.

 4. Geriatric Physical Therapist $92,000 – $118,000

 Why: Growing elderly population.
 Specialized fall prevention and mobility training.
-Long-term patient relationships.
+Long-term relationships.

 5. Pediatric Physical Therapist $88,000 – $115,000

 Why: Specialized child development knowledge.
-Growing demand for early intervention services.
-Specialized expertise premium.
+Growing demand for early intervention.
+Specialized expertise.

 6. Cardiovascular Physical Therapist $90,000 – $120,000

 Why: Post-cardiac rehabilitation demand.
 Hospital-based specialty.
-Advanced training requirements justify premium.
+Advanced training requirements.

 7. General Outpatient Physical Therapist $80,000 – $105,000

 Why: Flexible scheduling available.
 Diverse patient populations.
 Work-life balance potential.
-Community impact meaningful.
+Community impact.

 Entry Level (Years 0-2)